 - Tucker Carlson Tonight, Mediaite.com, Inside Higher Ed

-- Media Ethics, Alt-Right, White nationalism
+- Media Ethics, Alt-right and pro-Trump trolls, White nationalism